Go game (wikipedia) for myself and anyone who is interested in Go (Baduk) game.

-Go game is a serious challenge for computer as traditional algorithms will not work well.
-It's because Go has very little rules and vast amount of possible games.
-Brute force will not work.
-(Chess has 10^120 possible games, Go has 10^761.
-See above Wikipedia page.)
+Go game is a serious challenge for computer scientists as traditional algorithms will not work well for it.
+It's because Go has very little rules but vast amount of possible games.
+Brute force just will not work. -- Chess has 10^120 possible games, Go has 10^761.
+See above Wikipedia page.

-Computer already won human in Chess in 1997, but not yet for Go.
+Computer already has won human in Chess in 1997, but not yet for Go (as of Dec 2015).
 Google and Facebook are working on this problem and Google's researcher Demis Hassabis hinted that his AI might win.
 (See , , , )

-There have been a lot of effort in developing algorithm to play Go better than human, and there are many great Go game programs that can beat amateur players.
-I've been looking into this on and off for a while, and I know it's not trivial.
+There has been a lot of effort in developing algorithms to play Go better than human, and there are many great Go game programs already that can beat amateur players.
+I've been looking into this on and off for a while, and I know it's not a trivial problem.
 But just trying and learn it, or just playing Go itself is fun.
 I've gathered some information and put on this page for myself and for others who might be interested.

 Try It Online